kiancross/unifed/packages/backend-ml/README.md

 The `models` directory contains the trained models.
 All configuration information is stored within here.

-The `stats` directory contains statistics about the training data, used in the report.
+The `meta` directory contains statistics about the training data, used in the report.
+This directory is not committed, as it contained hundreds of thousands of lines.